haruiz/geminiplayground/README.md

 ![Gemini Logo](https://raw.githubusercontent.com/haruiz/geminiplayground/main/images/logo.png)

-Gemini-Playground provides a Python interface and a UI to interact with last Google's Gemini's version, `models/gemini-1.5-pro-latest`, and other variants of Gemini.
+Gemini Playground provides a Python interface and a user interface to interact with different Gemini model variants.
 With Gemini Playground, you can:

-* **Engage in conversation with your data:** Upload images, and videos using a simple API and generate responses based on your prompts.
+* **Engage in conversation with your data either through a simple code API or using the API:** Upload images, and videos using a simple API and generate responses based on your prompts.
-* **Chat with your codebase:** Ask Gemini to analyze your code, explain its functionality, suggest improvements, or even write documentation for it.
+* **Chat with your codebase as you do with images, pdfs and audio files:** Ask Gemini to analyze your code, explain its functionality, suggest improvements, or even write documentation for it.
 * **Explore multimodal capabilities:** Combine different data types in your prompts, like asking Gemini to describe what's happening in a video and an image simultaneously.